spartakfs/spartakfs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-user = {
+**Name**: Salimzhan Gafurov

-  'name': 'Salimzhan Gafurov',
+**Location**: Zagreb, Croatia

-  'location': 'Zagreb, Croatia',
+**Role**: Director of the Software Department at Verne

-  'role': 'Director of the Software Department at Verne', 'about': [
+**About**:
-  "I specialize in the intersection of robotics, artificial intelligence, and information technology", "Currently, I'm on a quest to make a tangible impact in the tech world.", "I adore creating new products, services, systems, business models to transform industries and improve human life."
+1. I specialize in the intersection of robotics, artificial intelligence, and information technology.
-    ],
+2. Currently, I'm on a quest to make a tangible impact in the tech world.
-    'contact': 'sa.gafurov@gmail.com'
+3. I adore creating new products, services, systems, business models to transform industries and improve human life.

-}
+**Contact**: sa.gafurov[at]gmail.com